 Permissions from Azure AD groups don't influence the automations from classic folders or the robots that are connected using the machine key.
 To operate under group-based permissions, configure the automations in modern folders and use the Service URL option to connect to UiPath Assistant or Studio.

 Although optional, we recommend that you do this to maximize the core compliance and efficiency benefits of the complete integration between Automation Cloud and Azure AD.

 After all users have been migrated, you can remove the users which are based on personal UiPath accounts from the Users tab, so that your users won't be able to sign in using their UiPath accounts anymore.
 You can find these accounts based on their user icons.

 You can also clean up individual permissions in the UiPath cloud services, such as the Orchestrator service, and remove individual users from Automation Cloud groups so that permissions rely exclusively on Azure AD group membership.

 If you decide to discontinue use of UiPath accounts, we recommend that you keep a few for the following cases:

-- Reverting to the invitation-based model: To revert to the invitation-based model or update the Azure AD application secret, a UiPath user account with the organization administrator role is required.
+- Managing Authentication Settings in Automation Cloud: To revert to the invitation-based model or update the Azure AD application secret, a UiPath user account with the organization administrator role is required.
 The Authentication Settings options are not active otherwise.

 - API Access: If you have processes in place that rely on the information obtained by clicking API Access (Admin > Tenants page) to make API calls to a service, you need a UiPath account because the button is not available when logged in with an Azure AD account.